 Operating leases

-The Group leases out various interests in properties, including office space and short term leases for several blocks of flats classified as investment properties.
+The Group leases out interests in properties, particularly office space.
 The Group received rents amounting to £11.3 million (£5.7 million in 2022/23).
 The current lease payments receivable under non-cancellable leases in future years are: